sanskrit/learnsanskrit.org/content/guide/verbs-1/karmani-and-bhave-prayoga.md

 }

 This change is called {s-dfn samprasAraNa} in traditional grammar.

+{aside

+{h The intuition behind {s samprasAraNa}}

+There is a clear intuition behind {s samprasAraNa}.
+Roughly, roots that use {s samprasAraNa} have already been strengthened.
+But they have all been strengthened in an unusual way: the {s a} vowel has been added {em after} the root vowel, not before it.

+So when we use {s samprasAraNa} roots, we often must weaken the root back to the normal level.
+We do so by removing the {s a} sound and undoing any sandhi changes.

+}

 {h Review}

-{s karmaNi prayoga} is common in Sanskrit, so it is worth knowing well.
+{s karmaNi prayoga} is common in Sanskrit, so it is worth knowing well. {s bhAve prayoga} is much less common, but it still appears occasionally.

 {ol
     {li Do we use {s parasmaipada} endings in {s karmaNi} and {s bhAve